codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### Multi-account sync for Okta with OIDC

-Check out the latest enhancements to the integration settings for Okta with OIDC.
+Check out the latest enhancements to the integration settings for Okta with OIDC: Multi-account sync and automatic deletion of users removed during sync from Codefresh.

 **Multi-account sync**
 Following the successful implementation of just-in-time provisioning support for Okta, we are taking it a step further by introducing multi-account sync for OIDC-Okta.
 This feature enables you to synchronize multiple Codefresh accounts in Okta simultaneously in Codefresh, ensuring a seamless SSO setup for enterprise customers.